How the Grinch Stole Christmas! (TV special): Music

 The score consists of 60 musicians playing a 34-piece orchestra with a 12-voice choir.
 They worked for a total of eight hours.
 It included three songs: "Trim Up the Tree", "Welcome Christmas", and "You're a Mean One, Mr. Grinch".
 Jones questioned how to make a Christmas special without typical Christmas elements.
 Jones' answer: "Write our new carols in Seussian Latin.
-After all, 'Fahoofores, Dahoodores' seems to have as much authenticity as 'Adeste Fideles' to those unauthored in Latin."
+After all, 'Fahoofores, Dahoodores' seems to have as much authenticity as 'Adeste Fideles' to those untutored in Latin."
 The song "Trim Up the Tree" was written in a Polka square-dance type form by Albert Hague.

 Because Thurl Ravenscroft was not credited in the closing credits as the singer of "You're a Mean One, Mr. Grinch", it is sometimes attributed to Boris Karloff.
 In his interview in TNT's In the Making Of: How the Grinch Stole Christmas!
-(1994), Ravenscroft revealed that Ted Geisel neglected his screen credit.
-After becoming aware of this oversight, Seuss called Ravenscroft to apologize, and later wrote letters to columnists nationwide telling them that it was Ravenscroft who provided vocals for the musical number.
+(1994), Ravenscroft revealed that Geisel neglected his screen credit.
+After becoming aware of this oversight, Geisel called Ravenscroft to apologize and later wrote letters to columnists nationwide telling them that it was Ravenscroft who provided vocals for the musical number.